 OK, enough admiration.
 Let's get to work.
 Start by laying the machine on its side on a work bench whose surface is covered with some form of soft material, so that neither the bench nor the Quad end up inadvertently scratched as you work.
 I use a bed sheet for this purpose.
-If you do not lay the machine down, and you drop a screw, in all likelihood that screw will end up inside the power supply at the very bottom of the machine.
+If you do not lay the machine down, and you drop a screw, that screw will in all likelihood end up inside the power supply at the very bottom of the machine.
 You will be in a world of pain to retrieve it.

 So don't go there - lay the machine on its side before you start working.
-Even so oriented, over my time working with LCS restoration, I dropped two screws.
+Even so oriented, over my time working with LCS restoration, I dropped two screws that were not easily retrieved.
 Both ended up at the bottom of the machine.
-I managed to retrieve both of them eventually, but for a long time, one of them was unaccounted for, stuck in the power supply area of the Quad.
+I managed to retrieve both of them eventually, but for quite some time, one of them was unaccounted for, stuck in the power supply area of the Quad.